a-einstein/PortableShop/README.md

 Working portable (Android & UWP) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
+* Language can now be set independent of device.
+* Enablement of the products overview has been improved.
+* Xamarin Community Toolkit has been applied to simplify parts of code.
 * Dependency injection has got a major improvement.
 * UWP has been added as a client, besides Android.
 * Release is now to GitHub with an automatic change summary.